orihikarna/qmk_ergodash_emacs_keymap/README.md

 * If this module is used, Windows' ALT+(key) menu (ex.
 ALT+F for File menu) will be disabled.
 Although, 'ALT single tap + (key)' should still be available.

+### Tap and hold behavior of Mod keys (since bd51617, 2021/07/23)
+When `USE_TAP_HOLD_ALT_CTL` is defined, the press / release of Alt and Ctrl keys are not sent immediately to the host: they will be sent only when other non-modifier key is pressed / released.
+This is to avoid:
+- Context menus that are activated Ctrl is held (seen with Word, PowerPoint)
+- Alt menu of Windows (When Alt is pressed, the menu bar is focused)

+However, we sometimes need to press Alt or Ctrl solely: ex. hold a Ctrl key when selecting multiple items on a list control.
+For those cases, please use tap & hold of the modifier key, and then the key press / release of them will be sent immediately to the host.

+Also, there is another case where the tap and hold behavior is not suitable: Alt+tab's and Ctrl+tab's.
+In these key sequences, it would be very annoying if the Alt or the Ctrl key was not held automatically.
+So, an exceptional code has been added to hold Alt or Ctrl presses when `KC_TAB` is pressed.

 ## How to use Emacs mode